notmax6677/notmax6677/README.md

 - i also like philosophy
 - i usually make web-related projects, but here and there i do also mess with other stuff, i've made a lot of (uncompleted, and probably will be forever) games

-Ex official web developer for the now deprecated [Rolling Rhino Remix](https://rollingrhino.org/).
+Ex official web developer for the now discontinued [Rolling Rhino Remix](https://rollingrhino.org/).

 ## languages, software 'n tools
 <div id="software">